Studnia1/RagLearnig/README.md

 Top 5 most popular builds from poe.ninja for the current league, selected to cover different ascendancies and damage types.
 Stored locally as fixtures so eval results are reproducible across runs.

+## Design decisions

+Choosing graph traversal instead of pure embeddings is the more appropriate approach for this domain.
+Path of Exile 2 is known for complex character builds and a large number of complicated mechanics, prefixes, and suffixes.
+Examples of such dependencies include: more damage, increased damage, damage converted to, and minion damage.
+As we can see, they all sound similar, but their actual effects are completely different.
+That is why embeddings alone would not be enough.
+The keyword “damage” by itself does not tell us much, while adding graph traversal allows us to check relationships, which is much more precise.
+I chose poe.ninja because it is the most popular website for browsing builds.
+The problem is that the website currently does not have an API, so a web scraper will be needed.
+This is not the best solution because it may require updates in the future, but unfortunately, at the moment, we do not have another option.

+If I had spent six more months on development, I would have considered:
+a) Data collection — poe.ninja is a good temporary solution, but a better option would be to allow builds to be imported into our domain, or to use data from the game files.
+This would reduce the costs of maintaining and using the web scraper, and access to the data would also be easier.
+b) Caching common builds and answers — many builds share common characteristics, for example builds based on fire damage or minions.
+In addition, most questions are asked about the most popular builds used by content creators.
+A good solution would be to store data for the most popular builds, together with questions and answers related to them.
+This would reduce costs, because querying a database is much cheaper than asking an LLM.